 - A. These rules are adopted for the purpose of establishing and maintaining personnel policies and procedures for Putnam County government. - B. The Department Head of each administrative area may delegate authority to staff members to administer the provisions of these rules and regulations. - C. The Department Head, as used in these rules, refers to the person or persons designated by law as the final authority of each administrative area as created by the Florida Constitution or Florida Statues and those Department Heads so designated by the Board of County commissioners.

-01.001 Citizen Concern a nd Issue Resolu ıtion

-Effective Date: 12/10/2019
+1.02 Citizen Concern and Issue Resolution Revision Date: 12/10/2019 Effective Date: 12/10/2019